SciML/DiffEqDocs.jl/docs/src/features/io.md

 For more information on using the IterableTables interface and other output formats, see [IterableTables.jl](https://github.com/davidanthoff/IterableTables.jl).

-## JLD2
+## JLD2 and BSON.jl

-JLD2 will work with the full solution type if you bring the required functions back into scope before loading.
+JLD2.jl and BSON.jl will work with the full solution type if you bring the required functions back into scope before loading.
 For eaxmple, if we save the solution:

 ```julia